-Three fan connectors support cooling fans of 350mA (4.2 Watts) or less.
-Orient the fans so that airflow flows across the onboard heat sinks instead of expansion slots.
-The fan wiring and plug vary depending on the type employed.
-Connect the fan cable to the connector, ensuring that the black wire matches the ground pin.
-(Use the "Rotation" signal only with a specially designed fan with a rotation signal.
-You can monitor the Rotations Per Minute (RPM) using ASUS PC Probe (see 6.
-SOFTWARE REFERENCE).
+The two fan connectors support cooling fans of 350mA (4.2 Watts) or a total of 1A (12W) at +12V.
+Orient the fans so that the heat sink fins allow air flow to go across the onboard heat sinks instead of the expansion slots.
+The fan wiring and plug may vary depending on the fan manufacturer.
+Connect the fan cable to the connector matching the black wire to the ground pin.

-WARNING!
-Make sure to connect the fan cables to the fan connectors.
-Lack of sufficient airflow within the system could cause damage to the motherboard.
-These are not jumpers, do not place jumper caps over these connectors!
+Do not forget to connect the fan cables to the fan connectors.
+Lack of sufficient air flow within the system may damage the motherboard components.
+These are not jumpers!
+DO NOT place jumper caps on the fan connectors!

-A7N266-VM 12-Volt Cooling Fan Power
+P4S533-VM 12-Volt Cooling Fan Power